dataiku/dss-plugin-ai-art/doc/index.rst

 weights from Hugging Face using the provided macro.

 .. warning::
-   The CompVis weights available on Hugging Face are licensed under the CreativeML OpenRAIL-M license, which restricts usage.
+   The weights available on Hugging Face are licensed under the CreativeML OpenRAIL-M license, which restricts usage.
 You can view the license `here <compvis-license_>`_.

    If you don't agree with the license, you can alternatively use your own weights and skip this section